Skip to main content

 A Disconnect Gone Wrong

 The world seems to be going completely insane.
-Between the Charlie Kirk assassination and the subsequent censoring, Brian Kilmeade calling for involuntary injections for the homeless on live TV, and the finance minister of Israel laughing about how lucrative Gaza real estate will be... it's just one crazy thing after another.
+Between the Charlie Kirk assassination and the subsequent censoring of people, Brian Kilmeade calling for involuntary injections for the homeless on live TV, and the finance minister of Israel laughing about how lucrative Gaza real estate will be... it's just one crazy thing after another.
 I felt I needed to turn off my Wi-Fi and just focus on my surroundings.
 With that said, I don't think I was in the right state of mind for Stephen Chow's Shaolin Soccer.
 Think of that scene where we see the guys in the bar watching Mighty Steel Leg and Iron Head with totally serious faces.
 That look pretty much describes me watching this.

 Scene from Shaolin Soccer showing patrons at a bar watching Mighty Steel Leg and Iron Head's demonstration with completely unimpressed expressions, contrasting with the performers' enthusiasm.